CHEMeDATA/bruker-nmr-acqus-files/README.md

 Note, in the example above, two comments starting with `$$` finishing with the end of each line.

-Other exemples of comment found in `acqus` files:
+Other exemple of comment found in `acqus` files:

 ```
 ...